stellarwp/kadence-blocks/readme.txt

 = 3.1.24 =
 Release Date: November TBD, 2023
+* Update: Allow mute/unmute buttons row video backgrounds to be displayed separately from the play / pause button.
 * Fix: Integrate hide recaptcha settings from Kadence Captcha into Advanced Form.
 * Fix: Google V3 reCAPTCHA not hiding in when set to hide.
+* Fix: Add aria label to Advanced Gallery lightbox links.
+* Fix: Allow show more button to be focusable using tab key.
+* Fix: Border styling display on Advanced button in editor

 = 3.1.23 =
 Release Date: November 1st, 2023